-If you purchase the Portfolio through a broker-dealer or other financial intermediary (such as a bank or insurance company), the Portfolio and/or its Manager or Distributor may pay the intermediary for the sale of Portfolio shares and related services.
+If you purchase the Portfolio through a broker-dealer or other financial intermediary (such as a bank or insurance company), the Portfolio and/or the Manager or the Portfolio's distributor may pay the intermediary for the sale of Portfolio shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Portfolio over another investment.
+Ask your financial professional or visit your financial intermediary's website for more information.

-Summary Prospectus | May 1, 2020 DWS Equity 500 Index VIP
+Summary Prospectus | May 1, 2022 DWS Equity 500 Index VIP

 Before you invest, you may want to review the fund's prospectus, which contains more information about the fund and its risks.
 You can find the fund's prospectus, reports to shareholders, Statement of Additional Information and other information about the fund online at dws.com/vipros.You can also get this information at no cost by e-mailing a request to service@dws.com, calling (800) 728-3337 or by contacting your insurance company.
-The Prospectus and Statement of Additional Information, both dated May 1, 2020, as may be revised or supplemented from time to time, are incorporated by reference into this Summary Prospectus.
+The Prospectus and Statement of Additional Information, both dated May 1, 2022, as may be revised or supplemented from time to time, are incorporated by reference into this Summary Prospectus.